stpica/Personal-Website/content/publication/HMHEMPEA/index.md

 ---
-title: "Housing Markets and the Heterogenous Effects of Monetary Policy Across the Euro Area"
+title: "Housing Markets and the Heterogeneous Effects of Monetary Policy Across the Euro Area"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here